Echeveria Succulent Identification Cards and Care Guides

 These beauties are one of the most popular succulents for beginners and experienced gardeners alike.
 There are hundreds of echeveria species, hybrids and cultivars which makes them a fun succulent to collect.
 Their origin is mostly from Mexico and the rest from Central America, South America and the United States.

-To create a well-draining soil mix for echeveria, you can mix equal parts potting soil and coarse sand.
+To create a well-draining soil mix, you can mix equal parts potting soil and coarse sand.
 Alternatively, you can look for a potting mix specifically designed for succulents, which will often contain ingredients like perlite or pumice to improve drainage.

 In addition to using a well-draining soil mix, it’s also important to provide a hole at the bottom of the pot for echeveria.
 This will allow excess water to drain out of the pot, preventing the roots of the plant from sitting in water and becoming waterlogged.